Fidelia Bridges: Early career and education

-Bridges, however, soon abandoned teaching in order to concentrate on her drawing lessons.
+Bridges soon abandoned teaching in order to concentrate on her drawing lessons.
 In 1860, after being inspired by her friend Anne Whitney, she enrolled at the Pennsylvania Academy of the Fine Arts in Philadelphia with William Trost Richards and became very close to his family.
 By 1862, she had her own studio in downtown Philadelphia.
 Having remained friends with the Richards family, she accompanied them to Lake George and Lehigh Valley of Pennsylvania and New Jersey on sketching trips.
 He was a Pre-Raphaelite advocate and her style was greatly influenced by him.
 Richards said of her work that it was "the unaffected expression of a great joy in the beauty of nature— a joy which is after all the fountain of all that is finest in art; and one could not see the rich treasures of Miss Bridge's portfolios of studies without feeling this."

 Through Richards, Bridges met museum curators and patrons of the arts, several of whom became collectors of her paintings.
-She exhibited her works at the Pennsylvania Academy of Fine Arts.
+She exhibited her works at the Pennsylvania Academy of the Fine Arts.

-In 1865, Bridges left Philadelphia and established a studio on the top floor of the Browns' house in Brooklyn, where Anne Whitney also worked and lived with her companion Adeline Manning, a painter from Boston.
+In 1865, Bridges left Philadelphia and established a studio on the top floor of the Brown's house in Brooklyn, where Anne Whitney also worked and lived with her companion Adeline Manning, a painter from Boston.